xzyfer/us-travel-checklist/README.md

     * ...you're probably getting the gist by this point
 * partying and drinking (tequila :)) - know an awesome night spot?
 * your usual 18-25 year old age bracket stuff!
+* poker - I played semi-professionally for a couple years

 **TL;DR** I'm an Australian web developer spending two Aug/Sep in the US, primarily but not limited San Fransisco.
 Looking for fun (non-